×

 One of the 2nd Aviation Detachment’s Lakotas takes off from the Plain

-While there are now approximately four dozen NCOs that interact regularly with cadets at West Point, not to mention the dozens more assigned to West Point that work with them during Cadet Summer Training, cadets’ experiences with warrant officers are few and far between.
+While approximately four dozen NCOs now interact regularly with cadets at West Point, not to mention the dozens more assigned to West Point that work with them during Cadet Summer Training, cadets’ experiences with warrant officers are few and far between.
 “The best thing about being at West Point is the exposure I provide to cadets regarding the warrant officer rank,” says Chief Warrant Officer 3 Kenneth Rudo, a flight detachment standardization pilot and operations officer with the 2nd Aviation Detachment.
 “Just to give them insight as to how the Army works outside of a training environment, and the relationships you have with the different people you work with, is really valuable.”

 2nd Aviation Detachment